cxw620/rust-polyglot/src/syntax.md

 for structs and enums.

-The syntax `#![attribute]` applies the attribute to the thing the attribute placed inside.
+The syntax `#![attribute]` applies the attribute to the thing the attribute is placed inside.
-Typically it is found only at the top of a whole module or crate,
+Typically it is found only at the top of a whole module or crate.

 Attributes are used for many important purposes: